-California residents who applied for assistance from FEMA for the recent severe storms and flooding will receive a determination letter from FEMA.
-It may say you are ineligible for assistance, but that is not a denial.
+Or the letter may say you are ineligible for assistance, but that is not a denial.
 Applicants are given a reason for the ineligibility and told what they need to do to appeal the decision.
-Often, they need only send more information.
+Oftentimes, additional information is needed from the applicant.

-Read your FEMA Letter Carefully
+Read your FEMA letter carefully